MicrosoftDocs/architecture-center/docs/patterns/gateway-routing.md

 - You wish to simplify client applications by using a single endpoint.
 - When you need to route requests from externally addressable endpoints to internal virtual endpoints, such as exposing ports on a VM to cluster virtual IP address.

-This pattern may not be suitable:

-- When you have a simple application that uses only one or two services.
+This pattern may not be suitable when you have a simple application that uses only one or two services.

 ## Example